The painful stiff shoulder: what it is and what to do about it

 The term “stiff shoulder” refers to a group of conditions where the shoulder joint loses its normal range of motion, often accompanied by pain and difficulty with daily activities.

 This can develop gradually or after an injury, surgery, or prolonged immobility.
-While “stiff shoulder” is not a specific diagnosis, it describes a symptom commonly seen in conditions like frozen shoulder (adhesive capsulitis), post-traumatic stiffness, and arthritis-related shoulder stiffness.
+While “stiff shoulder” is not a specific diagnosis, it describes a symptom commonly seen in conditions like frozen shoulder (adhesive capsulitis), post-traumatic stiffness, arthritis-related shoulder stiffness or osteosarcoma.

 What Causes a Stiff Shoulder?